Project Safe Neighborhoods

 On May 26, 2021, the Department launched a violent crime reduction strategy strengthening PSN so that it is built on newly articulated core principles: fostering trust and legitimacy in our communities, supporting community-based organizations that help prevent violence from occurring in the first place, setting focused and strategic enforcement priorities, and measuring the results of our efforts.
 And the Department expressly underscores that the fundamental goal of this work is to reduce violent crime in the places we call home, not to increase the number of arrests or prosecutions as if they were ends in themselves.

-We believe that prosecution, education and communication all play roles in the successful implementation of Project Safe Neighborhoods in the Eastern District of Arkansas.
+We believe that prosecution, education, community outreach, and communication all play roles in the successful implementation of Project Safe Neighborhoods in the Eastern District of Arkansas.

 For the Eastern District of Arkansas, the points of contact for the Project Safe Neighborhoods Program are: